 SOURCE: The Silver Institute

 Established in 1971, the Silver Institute serves as the industry's voice in increasing public understanding of the many uses and values of silver.
-For more information on the Silver Institute, or silver in general, please visit www.silverinstitute.org.
+For more information please visit www.silverinstitute.org.